ZoinerTejada/hdinsight-docs/hdinsight-spark-sql-with-hdinsight.md

 SQL (Structured Query Language) is the most common and widely used language for querying and defining data.
 Having been developed since the 1970s, and officially ANSI-standardized in 1986, SQL has had its foothold in the industry long enough for data analysts to turn to it as a natural way think about breaking down complex problems and define data relationships.
 The founders of Spark sought to harness this knowledge, opening up the well-known data querying language to a wider audience of analysts who wish to work with data that lives on Hadoop Distributed File System (HDFS).

 Spark SQL is that offering.
-It functions as an extension to [Spark](https://docs.microsoft.com/azure/hdinsight/hdinsight-apache-spark-overview) for processing structured data, using the familiar SQL syntax.
+It functions as an extension to Apache [Spark](hdinsight-apache-spark-overview.md) for processing structured data, using the familiar SQL syntax.
 It has been part of the core distribution since Spark 1.0 (April 2014), and is a distributed SQL query engine.
 It also functions as a general purpose distributed data processing API.
 It acn be used in conjunction with the Spark core API within a single application.

 ![Steps to run Spark SQl](./media/hdinsight-spark-sql-with-hdinsight/spark-sql-overview.png)